-Bosnia/Croatia, report: NGOs oppose the construction of coal fired thermal power plants in the region of SEE28.
-November 2014. / SEE Energy News
+Bosnia/Croatia, report: NGOs oppose the construction of coal fired thermal power plants in the region of SEE, SEE Energy News

 NGO organizations in the region of South East Europe are quite active in opposing the projects of construction of new coal fired power plants.
 The energy sector is a priority in their actions because this sector is “essential for the stability of the country, but at the same time the most important pollutant in the world and the cause of global climate change.”